sysdiglabs/ibm-powervs-monitoring/readme.md

 | Filesystem | 7       | 7 x <# of devices>      |
 | Network    | 17      | 17 x <# of interfaces>  |

-For a node with 2 cores, 1 devices and 2 interfaces, the estimated time-series consumption is ~514 time-series.
+For a node with 2 cores, 1 device and 2 interfaces, the estimated time-series consumption is ~514 time-series.

 Based on the [pricing plans](https://cloud.ibm.com/docs/monitoring?topic=monitoring-pricing_plans), the estimated cost is **~$42 per month**.